-- 1. The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment. - 2.
-The initial sales charge for the LD and LC unit classes is 5% of the net asset value per unit.
-The initial sales charge for the FC and ND unit classes
+1. The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment for each valuation date that is also a bank business day in Luxembourg.

+2. The initial sales charge for the ND, FC and TFC unit classes is 0% of the net asset value per unit.

-- 3. A redemption fee is not charged.
-Redemption takes place at the net asset value per unit. - 4.
-Orders for the issue and redemption of units received by the Company or the custodian at or before 4:00 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
-Orders received by the Company or the custodian after 4:00 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.
+3. A redemption fee is not charged.
+Redemption takes place at the net asset value per unit.

+4. Orders for the issue and redemption of units received by the Company or the custodian at or before 1:30 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
+Orders received by the Company or the custodian after 1:30 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.